grpc/proposal/P5-jdk-version-support.md

 conservative support. gRPC Java 1.0 supported Java 6, which was dropped following discussion in grpc/grpc-java#3961 because Java 6 was becoming unsupportable as the compiler was unmaintained and other libraries were dropping support.
-The discussion for Java 7 is happening at grpc/grpc-java#4671 and is necessary for reasons similar to Java 6.
+The discussion for dropping Java 7 is happening at grpc/grpc-java#4671 and is necessary for reasons similar to Java 6.
 However, both processes were time-consuming and had no predictable timeline.

 gRPC has suffered from supporting old Java versions.
 There are hidden